SharifH/fundamentals/05_chapter/08_lesson.md

 ### Accessing and Updating Content

-There are many properties and methods that allow us to read from or update the contents of a DOM node.
-Let's take a look at a few:
+There are lots of properties and methods that allow us to read from or update the contents of a DOM node.
+Let's take a look at a couple now and then we'll expand upon these in the next lesson.

 ####**`innerHTML`**